vincecampanale/blog/_posts/2017-04-22-what-is-currying.markdown

 For the record, this article is more for personal reference than anything.
 I am still in the midst of learning the basics of functional programming (FP).
 This is my attempt to pin down my understanding of currying, a fundamental concept in FP.

-Outline in parts:
+Outline:

 1 What does a *not* curried function look like?
 2 What does a curried function look like?
-3 Demonstrate a major benefit of currying: reusability
+3 Describe one (of many) major benefit(s) of currying: reusability

 Here goes nothin'